argrecsys/argael/docs/README.md

 ## Execution and Use
 To edit the ARGAEL source code and also, to run the executable .JAR file, you need a version greater than or equal to JDK 17.
 In the following <a href="https://www.oracle.com/java/technologies/downloads/"  target="_blank">link</a>, you can download the latest version of JDK for Windows, Linux and macOS, from Oracle's website.

-The executable file of ARGAEL is located in the folder `\exec`, called `Argael.jar`.
-Once JDK 17 is installed, you can run the Argael tool by double-clicking on the .jar file or from the Command Prompt (CMD) by executing the following commands:
+The ARGAEL executable file with its dependencies (lib and resources folders) are located in the `\exec` folder.
+Specifically, the name of the executable file is `Argael.jar`.
+Once JDK 17 is installed, you can run the ARGAEL tool by double-clicking on the .jar file or from the Command Prompt (CMD) by executing the following commands:

 ``` console
   cd "argael\jar\"
   java -jar Argael.jar
 ```

-More information on how to run ARGAEL can be found <a href="https://github.com/argrecsys/argael/tree/main/jar" target="_blank">here</a>.
+More information on how to manually run ARGAEL can be found <a href="https://github.com/argrecsys/argael/tree/main/exec" target="_blank">here</a>.

-**Final note**: Before attempting to run Argael, make sure that the environment variable that references the java.exe file exists.
+**Final note**: Before attempting to run ARGAEL, make sure that the environment variable that references the java.exe file exists.
 The following image is an example for the Windows operating system.

 ![Java environment variable](https://raw.githubusercontent.com/argrecsys/argael/main/images/java-env-variable.jpg)